tjohnston-softdev/papaparse-min/readme.md

 This repository is a mirror of the [papaparse](https://www.npmjs.com/package/papaparse) package for Node JS.
 It mirrors all versions from 4.0.0 onwards since this is when the package was first published to NPM.
 The reason this is a completely separate repository and not a fork is to keep the repository as small as possible without any unnecessary files.
 The original work is licensed under MIT and as such, I claim no personal copyright over this publication.
 All credit should go to the original developers ([@mholt](https://github.com/mholt), [@pokoli](https://github.com/pokoli), et al.)

-This is not an official project.
-I have never directly worked on the 'papaparse' library and I am in no way affiliated with [@mholt](https://github.com/mholt), [@pokoli](https://github.com/pokoli), or any of their respective contributors.
-This is only a mirror of a package across different versions which have been published to NPM.
-I will not be actively maintaining the code itself but I will publish mirrors of new versions as they are released.
+This is a only mirror of a package across different versions which have been published to NPM.
+Minified code cannot be directly maintained but mirrors of newer versions will be published as they are released.

 \-[@tjohnston-softdev](https://github.com/tjohnston-softdev)

 ---

-**Compiled:** 17 October 2021
-**Released:** 23 October 2021